ibm-cloud-docs/key-protect/disable-keys.md

 You can use {{site.data.keyword.keymanagementservicefull}} to disable or enable an encryption key and temporarily revoke access to the key's associated data on the cloud.
 {: shortdesc}

-As an admin, you might need to disable an encryption key temporarily if you suspect a possible security exposure, compromise, or breach.
-When you disable a key, you suspend its encrypt and decrypt operations, and any data that's associated with the key becomes inaccessible.
-You can restore access to your data by enabling the disabled key.
+As an admin, you might need to disable a customer root key (CRK) temporarily if you suspect a possible security exposure, compromise, or breach with your data.
+When you disable a key, you suspend its encrypt and decrypt operations.
+After confirming that a security risk is no longer active, you can restore access to your data by enabling the disabled key.

-Disabling a key is an extra feature that's available only for supported cloud services that have enabled it as part of its integration with {{site.data.keyword.keymanagementserviceshort}}.
+If you are using a cloud service that is integrated with {{site.data.keyword.keymanagementserviceshort}}, your data might not not accessible after disabling a key.
 To determine whether an [integrated service](/docs/key-protect?topic=key-protect-integrate-services) supports revoking access to data by disabling a {{site.data.keyword.keymanagementserviceshort}} key, refer to its service documentation.
 {: note}

 <!-- To do: Add table with services that have integrated this feature.-->